PGM-Lab/InferPy/docs/notes/comparative_vae_mnist.rst

 Setting up the inference and batched data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Edward, before optimizing the variational parameters, we must: split the data into batches; create the instances of the P and Q models; and finally build tensor for computing **ELBO**, which represents the function that will be optimized.
+In Edward 2, before optimizing the variational parameters, we must: split the data into batches; create the instances of the P and Q models; and finally build tensor for computing **ELBO**, which represents the function that will be optimized.
 The equivalent code using InferPy is much more simple, as most of such functionality is done transparently to the user: we simply instantiate the P and Q models and the corresponding inference algorithm.
 For the running example, this is done as follows.
+In this case, the Pyro code also remains quite simple as most of the inference details are encapsulated.
+Yet the user is required to split the data into batches using the functionality in ``torch.utils.data.DataLoader``.

 .. tabs::